 MPI_Initduring initialization).
 Finally, enable the "MPI" option in the DDT run dialog.
 This will ensure DDT launches your program with

 aprun.
-Using the ddt-non-mpi module with the DDT Remote Client When using the DDT Remote Client, we can't load the
+Using the ddt-non-mpi module with the DDT Remote Client When using the Forge Remote Client, we can't load the

 ddt-non-mpi modulein to the client itself.
 Instead we have three options: